-Table 9E collects revenue-related non-patient receipts, including grants, contracts, and other funds received in the calendar year from sources within the scope of project.
-"Grants and contracts" are defined as all amounts received that are not tied to the delivery of patient services.
+Table 9E reports revenue-related non-patient service receipts, including grants, contracts, and other funds received in the calendar year from sources supporting the scope of project.
+This table includes all revenue received that are not directly tied to the delivery of a specific patient service.